 Where can I find advice or support?

-We always advise people to contact the nearest CAB for advice and support, or any queries you have.
+We always advise people to contact the nearest Citizen's Advice for advice and support, or any queries you have.

-You may have money, benefit, housing or employment problems, and they can advice you whether you are facing a crisis, or just considering your options.
+You may have money, benefit, housing or employment problems, and they can advise you whether you are facing a crisis, or just considering your options.

 CAB are in the process of rolling out Adviceline (a national phone service), which even if not active where you live will give you options for recorded information to help you.
 Contact 03444 111 444.

 CAB also offer online guides for completing forms:

 UK M.E. & Chronic Illness Benefits Advice Group